MediaComem/docker-brownbag/README.md

 #### Using an entrypoint script

+(It's recommended that you finish reading the [Docker Compose](#docker-compose) section to better understand this tip, especially the [Waiting for other containers](#waiting-for-other-containers) subsection.)

 We've seen that the `CMD` instruction defines the default command to run in the container, but Docker actually uses 2 instructions to determine the full command to run: `ENTRYPOINT` and `CMD`.